prashantpawar/sol-unit/README.md

 - Test function names must start with `test`, e.g. `function testAddTwoInts()`, and they must be public.
 There is no limit on the number of test-functions that can be in each test-contract.

 - The test-contract needs a test event: `event TestEvent(address indexed fId, bool indexed result, uint indexed error, bytes32 message);`.
-It is used by the framework to validate that a test did indeed pass.
 The recommended way of doing unit tests is to have the test-contract extend `Asserter`, by importing `Asserter.sol` (comes with the library).
 Its assertion methods has a proper test event already set up which will fire automatically when an assertion is made.
+You can put as many assertions as you like in a method.

 NOTE: If none of the existing assertions fit then it is always possible to extend the Asserter.sol contract or to calculate the result in the test-function and use `assertTrue` or `assertFalse`.

 - If you want to do coverage analysis, the target contract field must be named `testee`.
 See example below.

-- Currently, only one assertion/test-event per test method is allowed, and only one `testee` per test contract.
+- Coverage is still new, and very primitive.
+Only one `testee` per test contract is allowed, and it must be called directly from within test methods (meaning if you create contracts that calls the `testee` and call them, it will not yet be registered).

 **Example of a simple storage value test with coverage enabled**